craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In IdFix, select Query on the toolbar.
 Five issues will be shown.

-1. Issue: An Dung Dao's account has spaces in the User Principal Name.
+1. Issue: An Dung Dao’s account has spaces in the User Principal Name.

    Resolution: In the Action column, select **EDIT**.